DMP vs DSP

 Data portability It facilitates seamless data integration transfer to platforms like SSPs, DSPs, and others.
 Limited data portability often needs help to transfer to other platforms.

-DMPs are widely used by different parties, and they mainly focus on collecting and analyzing raw data to get insights.
+DMPs are widely used by different parties.
+They mainly focus on collecting and analyzing raw data to gain insights.
 On the other hand, DSPs specialize in managing digital ad campaigns, specifically real-time bidding.

-Now, let us take a moment to explore another important player in the digital advertising ecosystem: Supply-Side Platforms, commonly known as SSPs.
+Now, let us explore another important player in the digital advertising ecosystem: Supply-Side Platforms, commonly known as SSPs.

 What is a Supply-Side Platform (SSP)?